nextcloud/spreed/docs/breakout-rooms.md

         + `200 OK`
         + `400 Bad Request` When breakout rooms are disabled on the server
         + `400 Bad Request` When breakout rooms are already configured
-        + `400 Bad Request` When the conversation is not a group or public conversation
+        + `400 Bad Request` When the conversation is not a group conversation
         + `400 Bad Request` When the conversation is a breakout room itself
         + `400 Bad Request` When the mode is invalid
         + `400 Bad Request` When the amount is below the minimum or above the maximum